It is critical that the turmeric curcumin supplement we take contains sufficient curcuminoids in order for us to receive any health benefits.

 Turmeric root is from a plant in the ginger family whose biological name is curcuma longa.

-Not enough of the good stuff
+Not enough of the good stuff in plain turmeric powder

 As you’ll learn in a bit, the powder from turmeric has an extremely low percentage of the extremely important curcumin in it (3%).